-There are two types of shareholders' resolution which may, in different circumstances, be required:
+There are two type of shareholders' resolution which may, in different circumstances, be required:

-- (a) an ordinary resolution: (i) for an SRL or an SPA with a traditional or "monistic" governance system (see below) in order to approve the financial statements; to appoint and/or remove the directors and statutory auditors and determine their compensation for office; to appoint the external auditors; to resolve upon the directors' liability; and to approve all other matters reserved in the Articles for decision by ordinary restriction; and (ii) in the case of a company which adopts a "dualistic" system (see below) in order to appoint the members of the supervisory committee and determine their compensation and to resolve on members' liability; and - (b) an "extraordinary" resolution for both SPAs and SRLs (i.e. where the presence of a notary public is required), in order to amend the Articles, to increase or decrease the share capital or to appoint liquidators for the winding up of the company.
+- a) an ordinary resolution: (i) for an SRL or an SPA with a traditional or "monistic" governance system (see below) in order to approve the financial statements, to appoint and/or remove the directors and statutory auditors and their compensation for office, to appoint the external auditors, to resolve upon the directors' liability and to approve all other matters reserved in the Articles for decision by ordinary restriction; and (ii) in the case of a company which adopts a "dualistic" system (see below) in order to appoint the members of the supervisory committee and their compensation and to resolve on members' liability; and - b) an extraordinary resolution (for both SPAs and SRLs), in order to amend the Articles, to increase or decrease the share capital or to appoint liquidators for the winding up of the company.

-With regard to voting rights, the votes exercisable at a quota holders' meeting of an SRL are distributed among the members in proportion to their respective quotas, while for an SPA each share carries one vote; although it is possible to create various classes of shares carrying different rights, including shares having limited or no voting rights at all or shares having multiple voting rights (up to three votes per share).
+With regard to voting rights, the votes exercisable at a quota holders' meeting of an SRL are distributed among the members in proportion to their respective quotas, while for an SPA each share carries one vote; although it is possible to create various classes of shares carrying different rights, including shares having limited or no voting rights at all or shares having multiple voting rights (up to 3 votes per share).

 An ordinary resolution requires the affirmative vote of the majority of votes represented at the meeting, although the Articles may provide for a higher threshold.
-The so-called extraordinary resolutions (such wording is typical for an SPA) require the favorable vote of shareholders representing the majority of the share capital unless the Articles provide for a higher quorum.
+Extraordinary resolutions require the favourable vote of shareholders representing the majority of the share capital unless the Articles provide for a higher quorum.
 Where a meeting has been reconvened, the quorum required may vary but is generally lower.